kubevirt/managed-tenant-quota/README.md

 ### VirtualMachineMigrationResourceQuota
-**When a VirtualMachineInstanceMigration encounters resourceQuota limitations and v is deployed in the namespace, the controller takes the following steps:**
+**When a VirtualMachineInstanceMigration encounters resourceQuota limitations and VirtualMachineMigrationResourceQuota is deployed in the namespace, the controller takes the following steps:**

 1. If at least a single blocked migration resources meet the VirtualMachineMigrationResourceQuota resource limitations, the controller locks the namespace by creating dedicated validatingWebhookConfiguration, ensuring exclusive resource allocation for the migration.